top of page

 Eroded and rock covered trail in White Mountains of NH.
 Old Bridle Path to Mt Lafayette

-The views across Franconia Notch to the Cannon Cliff were worth the effort.
-At roughly 1,000 feet high and more than 1 mile long, Cannon Cliff is the largest vertical rock face in the Northeast.
+The effort was rewarded with views of Franconia Notch and the Cannon Cliff.
+Standing approximately 1,000 feet tall and stretching over a mile in length, Cannon Cliff is the largest vertical rock face in the Northeast.

 Cannon Cliffs from Old Bridle Path to Mt Lafayette

-Looking behind us at the southern end of Franconia Notch.
-The entrance to the parking lot where we started is visible (right of center).
+Glancing back at the southern tip of Franconia Notch, you can see the entrance to the parking lot where we began (just right of center).

 The Christmas tree scent helped to make the hike less painful.